IBM-Bluemix-Docs/compare-comply/schema.md

         - `type`: The type of attribute.
 Possible values are `Address`, `Currency`, `DateTime`, `Duration`, `Location`, `Number`, `Organization`, `Percentage`, and `Person`.
         - `text`: The text that is associated with the attribute.
         - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
-    - `contexts`: An array of objects that list text that is related to the table contents and that precedes or follows the current table.
-Each object contains the following elements:
-      - `text`: The related text.
-      - `location`: The location of the related text as defined by its `begin` and `end` indexes in the input document.
     - `key_value_pairs`: An array that specifies any key-value pairs in tables in the input document.
 For more information, see [Understanding key-value pairs](/docs/services/compare-comply?topic=compare-comply-understanding_tables#key-value-pairs).
       - `key`: An object that specifies a key for a key-value pair.
         - `cell_id`: The unique ID of the key in the table.